grdAyush/aayu/docs/database.md

 ```bash
 npm install -g @xata.io/cli
 ```
-2. Login to Your Account
+2. Login to Your Account (in terminal)
 ```bash
 xata auth login
 ```

-3. Copy the end Point of the database by clicking on database it will look like this
+3. Copy the end Point of the database by clicking on database on xata website it will look like this

 ```bash
  https://xxxx-s-workspace-qurnbs.your-region.sh/db/DB-name:branch-name